-Enable the Dev Hub in your org.
+Enable Dev Hub in your org.

-- 1. Log in to the org where you've enabled the Dev Hub. - 2.
+- 1. Log in to the org where you've enabled Dev Hub. - 2.
 From Setup, enter Dev Hub in the Quick Find box and select Dev Hub. - 3.
 In the section for Second-Generation Packaging, click Non-GA Service Agreement to read the service agreement. - 4.
-To enable second-generation packaging, click Enable.
-After you enable Second-Generation Packaging, you can't disable it.
+Click Enable Unlocked Packages and Second-Generation Managed Packages (Beta).
+After you enable Second-Generation Packaging, you can't disable it. - 5.
+(Optional) Allow non-admin users to access the Dev Hub to create packages.
+Assign non-admin users the Create and Update Second Generation Packages user permission.
+See Add Salesforce DX Users for details.

-CHAPTER 5 Add Salesforce DX Users
+CHAPTER 6 Add Salesforce DX Users

-System administrators can access the Dev Hub by default.
-You can enable more users to access the Dev Hub so they can also create scratch orgs.
+System administrators can access the Dev Hub org by default.
+You can enable more users to access the Dev Hub org so that they can also create scratch orgs.